scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 3
 - **Duration:** 10 minutes

 You call upon the fighting spirit of nearby dead creatures.
-You may choose any number of corpses within range, except the corpses of undead, monstrosities, or constructs.
-Make a spellcasting roll adding a terrible die for each corpse.
+You may choose any number of dead creatures with a size of Large or smaller within range, except the corpses of undead, monstrosities, or constructs.
+Make a spellcasting roll adding a terrible die for each Large corpse and a bad die for a medium or smaller corpse.
 On success spirits of the creature rise from their bodies to defend you.

 The spirits have the same attributes and proficiencies they had in life, but lose any maneuvers, abilities, or spells.
-Each spirit has 2 wounds in health and _Resistance 2_ for all physical damage from non-silvered weapons.
+Each spirit has 3 wounds and _Resistance 2_ for all physical damage from non-silvered weapons.
 The warriors act immediately and obey simple commands.
 The spirits vanish after the duration or when exposed to direct sunlight.
-Corpses that have been targeted by this spell cannot be used again.
+Corpses that have been targeted by this spell cannot be targeted again.

 Add an enhanced die for every level cast above 5th.